bowen-xu/aio_rpc/README.md

 In the client, the program calls some functions in the server, gets the return values, and prints them.

-### Create and Run a Server
+### Create and Run a Server/Client

-To create a server, first import relative objects
+To create a server, first import related objects
 ```Python
 from as_rpc import AioRpcServer, rpc
 ```